 If any of this makes sense to you, sparks any clarity, answers confusing questions, there’s no hard-fast direction to recommend you go.
 All of our circumstances are unique, even though our struggle with these distortions are universal.
 It’s up to each of us to take what we read and learn, accept or reject, and set our own course in life.

 I urge everyone to believe that you matter in this life and that it is never too late to begin again.
 Losing battles are just that.
-Concede, recede and head down the road to freedom.
+Head down the road to freedom.